atodorov284/atodorov284/README.md

-# Hi there, I'm Aleksandar Todorov! 👋

 [![My GitHub Profile](https://img.shields.io/badge/GitHub-Profile-blue?logo=github)](https://github.com/atodorov284) [![My Email](https://img.shields.io/badge/Email-atodorov.rs@gmail.com-red?logo=gmail)](mailto:atodorov.rs@gmail.com) [![LinkedIn](https://img.shields.io/badge/LinkedIn-Connect-blue)](https://www.linkedin.com/in/aleksandar-todorov-26b756213/)

 🎓 I'm a Bachelor's student pursuing a double degree in **Artificial Intelligence** and **Applied Mathematics** at the **University of Groningen**, specializing in Machine Learning and Data Science.

 💡 My core interests lie at the intersection of mathematics and computation, particularly in **Optimization, Probability Theory, Machine Learning, Reinforcement Learning, Data Science, Computer Vision, and NLP**.

-👨‍💻 Currently working as an **AI Engineer** at **DataNorth** and serving as a **Teaching Assistant** at the University of Groningen for multiple courses: Reinforcement Learning, Data Science, Object-Oriented Programming (head TA), Fundamentals of AI, Signals and Systems, Introduction to Logic, Advanced Logic, General Linguistics.
+👨‍💻 Currently working as an **AI Engineer** at **DataNorth** and as a **Teaching Assistant** at the University of Groningen for multiple courses: Reinforcement Learning, Data Science, Object-Oriented Programming (head TA), Fundamentals of AI, Signals and Systems, Introduction to Logic, Advanced Logic, General Linguistics.

 ---